-- I Want Grandkids: Gives up on this when Irina becomes an angel, he regains hope when Micheal has him deliver the doorknob, that leads to the baby making room to Issei and Irina.
+- I Want Grandkids: Gives up on this when Irina becomes an angel, he regains hope when Micheal has him deliver the doorknob, which leads to the baby-making room to Issei and Irina.

-- Shipper on Deck: Ships Issei and Irina, he happily encourages them to use the baby making room alot.
-Implies he ships since they were children.
+- Shipper on Deck: Ships Issei and Irina, he happily encourages them to use the baby-making room a lot.
+He implies that he shipped them since they were children.

 Masaomi YaegakiMasaomi Yaegaki is a former exorcist of the church who fell in love with a devil who used to manage Kuoh town before Rias.
-He is resurrected by Rizevim in Volume 18, and goes on the hunt for the people responsible for ruining his life.
-Particularly, Irina's father, Touji Shidou.
+He is resurrected by Rizevim in Volume 18 and goes on the hunt for the people responsible for ruining his life.
+Particularly, Irina's father, Touji Shido.